akka/akka/akka-docs/src/main/paradox/typed/from-classic.md

 ## Supervision

-An important difference between classic and typed is that, in typed, actors are by default stopped if an exception is thrown and no supervision strategy is defined.
+An important difference between classic and typed is that in typed, actors are stopped by default if an exception is thrown and no supervision strategy is defined.
 In contrast, in Classic, by default, actors are restarted.